Chiri Babu Maharjan: The Revolutionary Cycle Lane

-In an attempt to make itself an eco-friendly city, Maharjan introduced as well as inaugurated the idea of construction of a 4.7km cycle lane in the Lalitpur Metropolitan City.
+In an attempt to make itself an eco-friendly city, Maharjan introduced as well as inaugurated the idea of construction of a 4.7 km cycle lane in the Lalitpur Metropolitan City.
 At the inauguration, Maharjan reached Kupondole from the city office riding his 33-year-old bicycle along with dozens of cyclists.
 The main motive of the campaign is to demotivate the use of petrol-run vehicles in the city, he said, adding the move was "historic".

 The first phase of the cycle lane started from Kupondole, Pulchowk, Jawalakhel, Lagankhel, Mangalbazar for which the city has allocated 5 million rupees.
 The city has allocated an additional 5 million for the second phase of the cycle lane, which is set to connect Lagankhel with Godawari.
 Maharjan also announced the plans to construct 110 cycle stands in 10 different places.

 During the World Cities Day 2020, Maharjan quoted, " In line with this goal, we have already built 5.25 km of bicycle lanes to link the northern and southern parts of the city....Thanks to this, the air pollution in the city has greatly improved and with that the health and well-being of our citizens."